-Regardless of whether a student has special educational needs and/or disabilities, at Hanson School we strive for equality in our curriculum and aspire to deliver challenging, personalised lessons to students irrespective of their requirements.
-Moreover, where students struggle to adapt to the demands of the school environment or find external circumstances demanding, we strive to provide the pastoral care and support necessary to overcome these barriers.
+At Hanson equality is embedded in our curriculum and all our staff aspire to provide challenging, personalised lessons to all students irrespective of their needs.
+Moreover, where students struggle to adapt to the demands of the school environment, or find external circumstances demanding, we provide quality pastoral care and support necessary to overcome these barriers.

-In the classroom we want our students to feel valued and sufficiently confident to express their opinions and make their voices heard.
-However, at Hanson School we strongly believe a powerful curriculum should go much further; our wider curriculum is aimed at broadening minds, enriching sensibilities and providing students with deep knowledge and wisdom.
-We want our young people to leave with the skills and awareness which will not only create excellent life opportunities but will also prepare them exceptionally well for life beyond the school.
-This emphasis on developing the cultural capital of our students, for example via the Hanson Pledge, is aimed at empowering young people of all abilities and backgrounds to succeed and includes a commitment to arranging trips, organising residential visits, inviting outside speakers into school, and ensuring Hanson is at the heart of the local community.
+In the classroom we want all our students to feel valued and sufficiently confident to express their opinions and make their voices heard.
+At Hanson we strongly believe that our curriculum should go much further; our curriculum is aimed at broadening minds, enriching sensibilities and providing students with deeper knowledge and pragmatism.
+We want our young people to leave with the skills and awareness which will not only create wide-ranging life opportunities but will fully prepare them for their lives beyond school.
+This emphasis on developing the cultural capital of our students, for example via the Hanson Pledge, is aimed at empowering young people of all abilities and backgrounds to succeed, and includes a commitment to arranging trips, organising residential visits, inviting outside speakers into school, and ensuring Hanson is at the heart of the local community.

 As a diverse but integrated school population we take great pride in developing students’ characters and developing their understanding and acceptance of each other and their different backgrounds.
 We continually promote high expectations of our students, fully appreciating that nurturing the development of young people is a unique privilege.
 To accomplish this, we deliver a curriculum that is coherently planned and sequenced to best meet their needs.